 Many landscape and cityscape photographers use long exposures of the sky or the sea, especially on windy days, to create an otherworldly blurred out cloud where only the still bits of the scene sticks out, like stones in the sea or the top of tall buildings in front of a blurred out sky.
 This is usually achieved by using ND filters to not overexpose the image.

-You can also get the effect of one relatively unblurred subject with a blurry background if you pan with the same speed of your subject while it is in motion.
+You can also get the effect of one relatively unblurred subject with a blurry background if you pan with the same speed as your subject while it is in motion.
 Sport photographers are often good at this technique and it is used a lot for shooting cyclists, formula one and other fast moving sports.

 Framing the subject